To analyze why the defects remain on the wafer while cleaning with chemistry.

 Supersystems

-Pump | No impact |
+Component | No impact |

 The process is related to microelectronics - microchip manufacturing.
 The purpose of the process is to create a SiO2 layer on the surface of a Si wafer.
 Equipment: Vertical furnace to heat the wafers in the Q2 atmosphere and perform oxidation on the wafer surface.
 Process: The oxidation occurs on the front side and on the back side of the wafer Requirements: Create a SiO2 thin layer with a certain thickness and low sigma - low standard deviation of the thickness between the wafers and within the wafer Failure: Wafers from the lower zone have higher thickness and significantly higher within wafer sigma (standard deviation of the thickness within the wafer)